Leafy and open space:

 approx. 8 ha

-The new residential area of Fischbeker Heidbrook is in Neugraben-Fischbek in the borough district of Harburg (map).
+The new residential area of Fischbeker Heidbrook is located in Neugraben-Fischbek in the borough district of Harburg (map).
 On the area of the former Röttiger Kaserne barracks, a very liveable district is being built in the direct proximity of the Fischbeker Heide nature reserve.
 Detached, semi-detached and townhouses alongside small-scale apartment buildings with fantastic views of the heathlands characterise the construction.
 An extensive stock of trees, which has largely been able to be retained, contributes to the distinctive, natural character of the district.
-The allocation of plots has almost been fully completed and many of the houses and constructions are already finished.
-New neighbourhoods are developing in the district and the leafy and open spaces with playgrounds and sports grounds are in active use.
-The neighbouring Uwe-Seeler sports hall has been renovated.
+The allocation of plots has been completed and many of the houses and building projects have already been finished.
+New neighbourhoods are developing in the district and the popular green and open spaces with playgrounds and sports areas are being actively used.
+The adjacent Uwe Seeler sports hall has been renovated.
 In 2022, the completion of the neighbourhood was celebrated with a large neighbourhood festival.

 Apartment building in Fischbeker Heidbrook